 The two methods

-2. Actual expense method: Add up every real vehicle cost you paid, then multiply the total by your business-use percentage.
+- Actual expense method: Add up every real vehicle cost you paid, then multiply the total by your business-use percentage.

-Simplified method: how the math works
+The per-kilometre approach: how the math works

-The CRA’s 2026 prescribed rates are $0.73/km for the first 5,000 business kilometres and $0.67/km for every kilometre after that.
+For illustration, the CRA’s published per-km rates have recently been around $0.73/km for the first 5,000 kilometres and $0.67/km for every kilometre after that.
+Confirm the current-year rates with the CRA.

 Say you drove 28,000 km for business last year: